Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: KGPLMs

-\textbf{Optimize Word Masks.} MLM is the most commonly used pre-training task, and the number and distribution of masks have a substantial influence on the performance of PLMs \cite{wettig2022should}.
+\textbf{Optimize Word Masks.} MLM is the most commonly used pre-training task in PLMs, and the number and distribution of masks have a substantial influence on the performance of PLMs \cite{wettig2022should}.
 However, the random masking method may break the correlation between consecutive words, making it difficult for PLMs to learn semantic information.
-To address this issue, a few studies have been proposed that replace random masking strategy with a knowledge masking strategy that selects mask targets based on the knowledge from KGs, forcing models to learn enough knowledge to accurately predict the masked contents.
+To address this issue, a few studies have proposed replacing the random masking strategy with a knowledge masking strategy that selects mask targets based on the knowledge from KGs, forcing models to learn enough knowledge to accurately predict the masked contents.
 For instance, ERNIE \cite{ERNIE} recognizes named entities in texts and aligns them with their corresponding entities in KGs.
-It designs a new masking strategy which randomly masks some entities in the input text and trains the model by forcing it to select their counterparts in KGs.
+It then randomly masks entities in the input text and trains the model to select their counterparts in KGs.
 In WKLM \cite{WKLM}, entity mentions in the original texts are substituted with entities of identical types, and the model is trained to differentiate accurate entity mentions from those that are corrupted, which effectively improves its fact completion performance.
 GLM \cite{GLM} reformulates the MLM objective to an entity-level masking strategy that identifies entities and selects informative ones by considering both document frequency and mutual reachability of the entities detected in the text.

-Before-training enhancement methods are easy to implement and can enhance the diversity of training data to improve PLMs' generalization performance.
-However, data processing requires complex strategies, which may introduce noise and lead to a decrease in KGPLMs' accuracy.
+Before-training enhancement methods can improve the semantic standardization and structural level of the corpus, which is helpful for improving the reasoning ability of PLMs \cite{bi2023program} without improving the model size and training time.
+Besides, the training data enhanced by KGs can better describe commonsense knowledge, which helps to improve LLMs' commonsense knowledge modeling ability.
+These methods are more suitable for those domains without sufficient training corpus and can effectively improve LLMs' performance and generalization ability in such domains.
+However, before-training enhancement processing requires additional computational resources and time, making the pre-training process more complex and cumbersome.
+Besides, it may introduce noise, which can have a negative impact on LLMs' training.